BoraComert/Bora-DSA210-Project/README.md

 **Weather Conditions Analysis**

-1. Daily Weather data of Istanbul is requested via weather api and arranged into a dataset.
+1. Daily Weather data of Istanbul  from 2019 to 2024 is requested from worldweatheronline.com via weather api and arranged into a dataset.

 2. A seasonal weather data is generated from daily weather data for Istanbul.
    Winter: January,February,March